 Earlier this year, I introduced the Planning (Affordable Housing and Land Compensation Bill) to Parliament.
 You can read more about the bill below.
 The Bill aims to reform our current land value system to enable local councils to be able to afford to purchase the land necessary to build the social housing we desperately need.
 The HCLG Select Committee will soon be undertaking an enquiry into the long-term delivery of social and affordable rented housing.
 You can read more about this and submit written evidence here

-Earlier this year, I introduced a Ten Minute Rule Bill – called the Planning (Affordable Housing and Land Compensation) Bill - in the House of Commons.
+In 2019, I introduced a Ten Minute Rule Bill – called the Planning (Affordable Housing and Land Compensation) Bill - in the House of Commons.
 The Bill aims to ensure that the planning system is able to deliver the outcomes communities urgently need, especially genuinely affordable social housing, by closing important planning loopholes.
 It is supported by Shelter, the Town and Country Planning Association (TCPA), and a cross party group of MPs.

 My Bill would replace the broken definition of affordable housing with a definition related to income and limit the scope of ‘hope value’ and make land more affordable for Councils to buy land to build social housing.